 The reason for asking this question is closely linked with EU soft power.
 The concept of EU conditionality towards third countries and potential future member states was first applied to the Western Balkans.
 If we consider the EU a force for peace and prosperity, which the EU certainly does itself and which the award of the Nobel Peace prize also suggests, then the preservation of its soft power is important.
 In Joseph Nye's conceptualisation, soft power is getting others to do what you want by making them want what you want.
 When UK diplomat Robert Cooper analysed EU soft power specifically, he found it to rest on three things, protection, recipe for success, and participation.
-If a double standard is present between EU domestic policy and conditionality as the authors displayed above suggest, then the EU is not sharing its recipe for SAP states by making it harder to become member states.
+If a double standard is present between EU domestic policy and conditionality as the authors displayed above suggest, then the EU is not sharing its recipe for success with candidate states, and is undermining the option of participation for SAP states by making it harder to become member states.
 Such a situation could dent EU soft power and thereby its potential positive influence on human rights development within and outside the union.